UIUC-iSchool-DataViz/spr2022-adv/week13/index.md

 # Scientific Visualization

-In this abbreviated week, we'll be talking about some techniques for scientific visualization.
+This week, we'll be talking about some techniques for scientific visualization and new web technologies.